smgt/oembed-junction/README.md

 # Oembed Junction

-This is a [node.js](http://nodejs.org) test application.
-The idea is to have one oembed end point and then you will get redirected to the correct oembed service.
+This is a [node.js](http://nodejs.org) concept application.
+The idea is to have one oembed end point who will redirect requests to the correct oembed service.
+There are many that offer oembed end points but not everyone.
+If oembed-junction don't find a end point it checks embed.ly.

 Example: